Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Basic Definitions and Multiwinner Voting Rules

-\begin{description} \item[Multi-winner Approval Voting (AV).]
+\begin{description} \item[Multiwinner Approval Voting (AV).]
 This rule selects $k$ candidates which are approved by most voters.
 More formally, for a profile $A$ the AV-score of committee $W$ is defined as $\score_{\av}(A, W) = \sum_{c \in W}|N(c)|$, and AV selects committees $W$ that maximize $\score_{\av}(A, W)$. \item[Approval Chamberlin--Courant (CC).]
-For a profile $A$ we define the CC-score of a committee $W$ as $\score_{\cc}(A, W) = \sum_{i \in N}\min\big(1, |A(i) \cap W|\big)= |N(W)|$; CC outputs $\argmax_{W} \score_{\cc}(A, W)$.
-In words, CC aims at finding a committee $W$ such that as many voters as possible have their representatives in $W$ (a representative of a voter is a candidate she approves of).
-The CC rule was first mentioned by Thiele~\cite{Thie95a}, and then introduced in a more general context by Chamberlin and Courant~\cite{ccElection}. \item[Proportional Approval Voting (PAV).]
-This rule selects committees with the highest PAV-scores, defined as $\score_{\pav}(A, W) = \sum_{i \in N} \H\left(|W \cap A(i)|\right)$, where $\H(t)$ is the $t$-th harmonic number, i.e., $\H(t) = \sum_{i=1}^{t} \nicefrac{1}{i}$.
+For a profile $A$ we define the CC-score of a committee~$W$ as $\score_{\cc}(A, W) = \sum_{i \in N}\min\big(1, |W \cap A(i)|\big)= |N(W)|$; CC outputs committees $W$ that maximize $\score_{\cc}(A, W)$.
+In words, CC aims at finding a committee $W$ such that as many voters as possible have their representatives in $W$.
+The CC rule was first mentioned by Thiele~\citep{Thie95a}, and then introduced in a more general context by Chamberlin and Courant~\citep{ccElection}. \item[Proportional Approval Voting (PAV).]
+This rule~\citep{Thie95a} selects committees with the highest PAV-scores, defined as $\score_{\pav}(A, W) = \sum_{i \in N} \H\left(|W \cap A(i)|\right)$, where $\H(t)$ is the $t$-th harmonic number, i.e., $\H(t) = \sum_{i=1}^{t} \nicefrac{1}{i}$.
 By using the harmonic function $\H(\cdot)$, voters who already have more representatives in the committee get less voting power than those with fewer representatives.
-While using other concave functions instead of $\H(\cdot)$ would give similar effects, the harmonic function is particularly well justified---it implies a number of appealing properties of the rule~\cite{justifiedRepresenattion}, and it allows one to view PAV as an extension of the famous d'Hondt method~\cite{BLS17a, lac-sko:t:abc-approval-multiwinner}. \item[$\boldsymbol{p}$-Geometric.]
-This rule, introduced by Skowron~et~al.~\cite{owaWinner}, can be described similarly to PAV.
-The difference is that it uses an exponentially decreasing function instead of the harmonic function to describe the relation between the voting power of individual voters and the number of their approved representatives in the committee.
-Formally, for a given parameter $p\geq1$ the $p$-geometric rule assigns to each committee $W$ the score $\score_{p\text{-}\mathrm{geom}}(A, W) = \sum_{i \in N} \sum_{j = 1}^{|A(i) \cap W|} \frac{1}{p^{j}}$, and picks the committees with the highest scores.
-It is easy to see that the $1$-geometric rule is simply AV. \item[Sequential CC/AV/PAV/$\boldsymbol{p}$-Geometric.]
-For each rule $\calR \in \{\mathrm{CC}, \mathrm{AV}, \mathrm{PAV}, p\text{-}\mathrm{geometric}\}$, we define its sequential variant, denoted as seq-$\calR$, as follows.
-We start with an empty solution $W = \emptyset$ and in each of the $k$ consecutive steps we add to $W$ a candidate $c$ that maximizes $\score_{\calR}(A, W \cup \{c\})$, i.e., the candidate that improves the committee's score most.
-We break ties lexicographicly.
+While using other concave functions instead of $\H(\cdot)$ would give similar effects, the harmonic function is particularly well justified---it implies a number of appealing properties of the rule~\citep{justifiedRepresenattion,AEHLSS18}, and it allows one to view PAV as an extension of the D'Hondt method~\citep{BLS17a,lac-sko:t:abc-approval-multiwinner}. \item[$\boldsymbol{p}$-Geometric.]
+This rule~\citep{owaWinner} is defined analogously to PAV but uses an exponentially decreasing function instead of $\H(\cdot)$.
+Formally, for a given parameter $p\geq1$ the $p$-Geometric rule assigns to each committee $W$ the score $\score_{p\text{-}\mathrm{geom}}(A, W) = \sum_{i \in N} \sum_{j = 1}^{|W \cap A(i)|} \frac{1}{p^{j}}$, and picks the committees with the highest scores.
+Note that the $1$-Geometric rule is simply AV.